A Guide to Windshield Wipers

 Installing New Wipers

 Replacing windshield wipers is fairly simple, but steps vary depending on your vehicle’s type of wiper.
-Your owner’s manual should walk you through the process.
+Your owner’s manual should walk you through.
 Once you’ve installed the blades, test them right away to ensure they work properly—that way you know they’ll function when you need them to.